 Canadian Quality of Work & Economic Life Study (C-QWELS)

-This ongoing study has collected data on more than 16,000 Canadian workers in 2019, 2020, 2021, and 2022.
+This ongoing study has collected data on more than 18,500 Canadian workers in 2019, 2020, 2021, 2022, and 2023.
 One objective is to investigate how Canadians perceive work and economic conditions, and how these factors are linked to status, satisfaction, and health.
-With 14 waves of data collection that started in September 2019 and repeated follow-ups throughout the pandemic, the C-QWELS provides an in-depth history into the experiences of Canadians during the societal changes due to COVID-19.
+With 15 waves of data collection that started in September 2019 and repeated follow-ups throughout and now post-pandemic, the C-QWELS provides an in-depth history into the experiences of Canadians during the social and economic changes associated with the COVID-19 pandemic and the public health response.

 Work, Stress and Health Study (WSH)